ridwantahir/haranna.github.io/docs/codecourse/md-basics.md

 3. The Rasta Guy

 ```
-The Above will be rendered as in the following image
+The Above will be rendered as in the follows:

+---
 ![list 1]({{site.url}}/images/md1.png)

+---

 Example 2: